Portland may opt to combine three high school teams for next school year

 The school board will take a preliminary vote on the recommendation on Tuesday, May 19, with a final vote June 2.
 The board must approve the request in order for the MPA to consider it.
 If the board opts for co-op teams and the MPA’s gives its approval, those teams would be allowed for the 2020-2021 school year, according to Mike Burnham, the executive director of MPA’s interscholastic division.

-Golf, swimming and track all have seen a drop in participation and are in “immediate need” of a cooperative approach, said Deering Athletic Director Michael Daly.
+Golf, swimming and track all have seen a drop in participation and are in “immediate need” of a cooperative approach, Daly said.
 In the future, other teams might have to go that route, including baseball, softball and boys tennis at Deering, football at both Portland and Deering and boys volleyball and esports, two new sports the MPA is allowing schools to offer.

-The MPA allows schools to form cooperative teams to “provide students with the opportunity to participate in certain sports” when the individual schools can’t offer those sports on their own, said Rob O’Leary, the athletic director at Portland High School.
+The MPA allows schools to form cooperative teams to “provide students with the opportunity to participate in certain sports” when the individual schools can’t offer those sports on their own, O’Leary said.

 Board of Education Chairman Roberto Rodriguez said athletic participation has been fairly consistent at the high schools over the last decade, but the popularity of specific sports has ebbed and flowed.
 In 2010, for example, about 25% of students at Portland and Deering participated in athletics.
 This year that figure ranged from 29% to 21% depending on the season.